w3f/Grant-Milestone-Delivery/deliveries/subalfred-milestone_1.md

 - You could also run `cargo doc --open` in the repository root and it will open the documentation locally.
 - I made all tests into Rust unit test.
 Simply run `cargo test` in the repository root, then check the results.
 - I improve the **3.** It's possible to modify any chain state.
+- I realize that it is much easier for you to test this with a simple `cargo test` command.
+So, I decide to use cargo instead of docker for **4.**.